tayyab3245/game-stash/frontend/src/assets/screenshots/my-progress/progress-log.md

 ---

 *More than anything, this journey represents the power of disciplined perseverance.
 It was a daily lesson in showing up, making small iterative improvements, and having the tenacity to perfect every detail until the final product matched the initial vision.
-It proved that consistent effort is the foundation of every significant achievement*
+It proved that consistent effort is the foundation of every significant achievement.*